Saand Ki Aankh Teaser: Taapsee Pannu & Bhumi Pednekar Hit The Bull's Eye In This First Glimpse!

 Going by the looks of the teaser, we just can't wait to see both the leading ladies explode fireworks on the big screens this Diwali.

-Speaking about how she prepped up for her role, Taapsee earlier shared in a DNA interview, "Three hours would be spent on the face everyday (to transform) and another hour in removing the make-up.
+Speaking about how she prepped for her role, Taapsee earlier shared in a DNA interview, "Three hours would be spent on the face everyday (to transform) and another hour in removing the make-up.
 And, before we started filming, we had worked on the body language, dialect, etc." She further added, "My mother is 60, but her walk is neither weird nor does she limp.
 But women in the village do things differently than those in the city.
 Their chores are different, so I had to observe the way they stand, and the manner in which they walk based on the work they do."

 When asked about her working experience with her co-star Bhumi Pednekar, the 'Game Over' actress shared, "A lot of actors are good, and there are some who are intelligent, Bhumi is an intelligent actor.
 She preps for the part and actually does her homework.
 She has a notebook in which she writes her notes for various scenes.
 I, on the other hand, am spontaneous.
 When I used to see her prep, I would feel like such a useless actor.
 Plus, she knows how to use her surroundings, and the props around.
 Not many actors do it, but Bhumi is intelligent and does that."

 Anurag Kashyap is the creative producer of this film which also stars Vineet Singh and Prakash Jha.
-Saand Ki Aankh is slated to hit the theatrical screens this Diwali.

 Taapsee Pannu SHUTS DOWN A Troll Who Says 'She Cannot Act' In The Most Funniest Way!